rectorphp/getrector-com/resources/blog/posts/2024/2024-05-02-upgrade-framework-or-change-it.md

 * Symfony 5 → Symfony 6
 * Symfony 6 → Symfony 7

 On the other hand, your developers developers prefer Laravel.
 That means your project could grow further with Laravel developers.
-The switch from Symfony 2 to Laravel 11 would be only a single step:
+The change from Symfony 2 to Laravel 11 would be only a single step:

 * Symfony 2 → Laravel 11

-Here, we'd choose a framework switch as a cheaper and more beneficial solution.
+Here, we'd choose a framework change as a cheaper and more beneficial solution.

 <br>